Real Estate Crowdfunding Platforms: Guide for Physicians

 By all indications, online crowdfunding platforms are here to stay.
 That said, these marketplaces are not for everyone.
 In this article, we take a look at how crowdfunding platforms like Fundrise compare to investing in traditional syndications – and why some investors, particularly accredited investors, are better served by investing in traditional syndications.

-A Review: How Online Crowdfunding Sites like Fundrise Work
+A Review: How Online Crowdfunding Sites Work

 It’s important to understand that each online crowdfunding platform operates a bit differently.
 Some, like Patch of Land, are intended to raise debt for real estate projects.
 Others, like ArborCrowd, crowdfund equity.